17+ Exciting Things to do in the Plateau Mont-Royal

 Yokato Yokabai Ramen

 As far as small ramen restaurants go, the Plateau has the best one.
-Most people probably don’t have time to boil animal bones for twelve hours, but Yokato Yokabai does.
+Most people probably don’t have time to boil animal bones for twelve hours, but Yakota Yokabai does.
 They specialize in serving up the thickest, fattiest, and tastiest broth in the city.
-Only natural ingredients go into their ramen bowls; no artificial additives like MSG and everything is made in house.
+Everything is made in house using only natural ingredients and you can pick the toppings for your own dish.
 Experience the city’s best ramen under the paper lanterns in this cozy Japanese joint.
 4185 Drolet

 The Plateau is the place to go after dark.
 There’s something for every taste: a night of extreme dancing, a cocktail tasting at a speakeasy, and catching a band at a cool bar/venue.
 Most places are located pretty close together, so if you’re not feeling one, just head to another!
 Here’s a list of exciting nighttime places to visit for a great time.